About Diversity Media

 Owner of Diversity Media, Zoë Papaikonomou, has been researching diversity and inclusion for over ten years.
 Together with organizational anthropologist Annebregt Dijkman she wrote ‘Got an angry Muslim for me?'
 (Amsterdam University Press 2018) about the role of editorial culture in the lack of diversity in media.
 This constructive, journalistic research resulted in a step-by-step plan for an inclusive organization.
 From these seven steps Zoë Papaikonomou performs quick scans aimed at the different departments of an organization with the aim of making an inclusive way of working a structural part of the organization.

 In our media workshops, we use the power of media to bring people together and give them insight into each other.
 We use interactive workshops to train the participants in journalistic skills so they can make their own media or learn to get their message across in a more attractive way.
 Diversity Media focusses on media education for children and young adults.
 We offer them a platform to showcase their own voices by teaching them interviewing, writing, filming and photographing.

 Contact us at firstname.lastname@example.org.

-Zoë Papaikonomou is a research journalist and a media educator.
-She is the author of the book ‘Got an angry muslim for me?’
-A book about inclusive journalism.
-She has 12 years of experience as a media professional.
+She has over 15 years of experience as a media professional.
 She started her journalism career at Amsterdam Television (AT5) after studying History and Arabic Language.
 At AT5 she specialized on the themes of diversity and Islam.
 After five years, Zoë decided to shift her career as a news reporter to become a lecturer at the Journalism department of Windesheim University in Zwolle, where she taught the subjects Interviewing and Research Journalism.
 Since 2016 Zoë focuses entirely on her work for Diversity Media.